nuuuwan/news_lk3_data/README.md

 ---

-### School premises to be prevented from being used for political purposes
+### Govt. to prevent school premises from being used for political purposes

 *2024-03-05 13:34:00* · [`adaderanalk`](https://www.adaderana.lk/news/97741/school-premises-to-be-prevented-from-being-used-for-political-purposes) · `en`